 -

 Good question!
 Some students decide very early – freshman or sophomore year – and plan their premed-related activities and classes across all four years.
-Some students don’t decide until the very last minute before they would have to submit the application in the summer.
+Some students don’t decide until May or June when they're about to submit the application in the summer.
 It varies widely, but the most common time is late junior fall or early junior spring.

 We go through all of the application logistics at our HPA Applicant Info Session in the fall semester and follow up with an “Evaluating Your Candidacy” workshop to help students reflect on their readiness for the application cycle.
 In consultation with advisers and others, many students may opt to take additional time in order to strengthen their candidacy before applying.
 Reasons can vary, and may include: a desire to improve academic metrics or improve relationships with potential writers of letters of recommendation; a need for more clinical experience; more time to study for MCAT; more time to save money to finance the application cycle; lack of clarity or confidence in career goals; or other priorities that will interfere with preparing the application this year.